rust-embedded/discovery/src/05-led-roulette/the-challenge.md

 in the `LEDS` array maps to these cardinal points (hint: `cargo doc --open` `;-)`).

-Before you attempt this challenge.
-Let me give you one last tip.
+Before you attempt this challenge, let me give you one last tip.
 Our GDB sessions always involve entering the same commands at the beginning.
 We can use a `.gdbinit` file to execute some commands right after GDB is started.
 This way you can save yourself the effort of having to enter them manually on each GDB